aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 In the case of `Need`,
 instead of a `Result` it returns an `Outcome`.
 This is just a fancy way of saying:
-"This will never return a value".
+"This does not need to return a value".
 Since there is never a value,
 there is no need to have a `var` to hold a temporary variable.